rdudley4/Project-7/README.md

 + **Closed captioning and transcripts**
   + The transcripts will highlight as the video plays.
   + You can click on any transcript part and go to that part of the video.
+  + The transcript is now a scrollable section instead of being the height of all the child elements. * *NEW* *
+  + The size of the transcript will be dynamically calculated based on the viewport size. * *NEW* *
+    + Still some work to be done here; minor issues with certain devices in landscape orientation.
+  + The transcript will scroll to the current transcript part as the video plays, or when the user clicks a specific part. * *NEW* *
 + **Various Playback Controls**
   + Fast Forward 10 seconds.
   + Rewind 10 seconds.